-At 7th rank, a Thief may 'Read Languages' other than the common Darkonian tongue, due to his increased worldly knowledge.
-This skill allows a Thief to translate any written text into Darkonian by studying the written document for 15 minutes.
+At 6th rank, a Thief may 'Read Languages' other than the common Darkonian tongue, due to his increased worldly knowledge.
+This skill allows a Thief to translate any written text into Darkonian by studying the writing for one full minute without interruption.
 This skill is adventure-only, and an Elder may be needed to divulge the knowledge obtained from the translation.
-Thieves may not use this skill to converse with, or understand the spoken word of, others; only written text may be translated.
+Thieves may not use this skill to converse with, or understand the spoken word of, others; only written text may be translated

 At 8th rank, Thieves gain the ability to 'Make Poison' on adventures only.
 A Thief may make five doses of any type of poison (see Poison in Chapter Seven) per adventure day.
 To make a dose of poison, the Thief must announce his intention to the Magistrate or Marshal at the beginning of the adventure day.
 He then must supply the Magistrate or Marshal with a written Poison Writ stating the type of poison to be made, its effects, and duration.
+He must also pay the full cost of the poison.